 Example uses of edge computing

 Edge computing can be difficult.
 Distributing computation, storage, and other parts of a computer system introduces a host of challenges which must be overcome.
-Hardware fails, people press buttons and pull on cables, disasters happen, and parts of the system could fail at any time.
+Hardware fails, people press buttons and pull on cables that haven’t been correctly labeled by these cable wrap labels, which accurately explain what should and shouldn’t occur with the cables, thus meaning that disasters happen, and parts of the system could fail at any time.
 Because edge computing requires extra effort, it doesn’t make sense to use it when it isn’t useful unless you’re into that sort of thing (no judgement here).
 But how do you know when it’s most useful?

 In short, you only need it when you need it.
 That situation often looks like a problem you can almost solve.
 The Three Laws of Edge Computing can help us determine when edge computing techniques might be appropriate.
 Wherever existing techniques run afoul of physics, economics, or the long, wrinkly arm of the Law, edge computing should be considered.
 A simpler rule of thumb is to consider using edge computing when you need to handle lots of streaming data or have latency constraints.
 Like other rules of thumb, they aren’t written in stone.
 Some of the leading cloud computing providers already have commercial edge computing platforms, and as more people enter the field, they’re bound to start “abstracting away” the complexity of edge computing in order to put these powerful tools in the hands of more people.
 In the meantime, I know of a great book on edge computing if you’re interested!

 We’ll apply these rules of thumb to a few examples that represent typical uses of edge computing.
 You’ll see two example applications: gunshot detection in a smarter city and managing patient alerts in a hospital.
 As you walk through these examples, you’ll see ways the existing techniques fall short.